-A lawyer from Mezrano Law Firm has experience handling the complexity of investigating a truck accident that caused injuries or death.
+A trucking injury lawyer from Mezrano Law Firm has experience handling the complexity of investigating a truck accident that caused injuries or death.
 We know truck accident law like the back of our hand, and are here to help you or your loved ones get the compensation they deserve.
 Reach out to us today.

-The damages you can be awarded by hiring our truck accident law firm to handle your case, can be classified as either economic or non-economic.
-Economic damages can be:
+The damages you can be awarded by hiring our truck accident law firm to handle your case, can be classified as either economic, non-economic, or punitive.

 Economic damages are the measurable losses that may occur in a legal dispute, and these damages can cover anything from lost wages to lost profits.
 In lawsuits where monetary compensation is awarded, economic damages can include such things as: